ScoutmasterBucky/ScoutmasterBucky/site/events/2024-05-27-prairie-island-scout-service-day.md

   3:30 pm to  4:15 pm - Flag Lowering and Closing Pow Wow 4:15 pm to  4:30 pm - Gracious Appreciation and Goodbyes

-This is a all day event, no half days for anyone that partakes in the Brunch!
+This is an all day event, no half days for anyone that partakes in the Brunch!